RomeoManoela/web-automation-with-selenium/README.md

 Automate web interactions using **Selenium** with **Python**.
 I learned this from a Tech With Tim video
-If you're on Windows make sur to donwload a chome driver for windows and replace the on the project root folder with the .exe one
+If you're on Windows make sur to donwload a chome driver for windows and replace the chromedriver on the project root folder with the .exe one